(707) 539-4533 | Sonoma Napa and Marin Counties

 10) The Furnace is Busted

 A furnace has a finite working life, usually fifteen to twenty years.
-It will be subjected to normal wear and tear during those years, despite annual inspections and services, which will eventually cause major components to fail or break.
+It will be subjected to normal wear and tear during those years, despite annual inspections and air-conditioning-services-in-santa-rosa, which will eventually cause major components to fail or break.
 A cracked heat exchanger is common, especially when the furnace has worked very hotly for prolonged periods and then subjected to rapid cooling.
 A reliable HVAC technician will provide an accurate assessment and propose a solution based on the overall condition of the furnace.

 We have to repeat – annual inspection and maintenance of the furnace will significantly reduce the occurrence of breakdowns and mitigate furnace repair calls.
 Please do not wait until your gas furnace breaks before calling your technician.
 Also, do not attempt to repair the furnace yourself.